- NAME: Sheryl Swoopes

 Best Known For

-Sheryl Swoopes is an American professional basketball player who was the first player to be signed in the WNBA.
-She has won three Olympic Gold Medals.
+Sheryl Swoopes is an American basketball star and three-time Olympic gold medalist.
+She's also the first player to be signed to the WNBA.

 Think you know about Biography?